Inspired Cuisine — Every Day of Your Trip

 Norway's Coastal Kitchen

-Hurtigruten has enlisted the help of celebrity chef Andreas Viestad to offer a unique & exciting culinary journey along almost concepts on all of Hurtigruten’s ships that sail along the Norwegian coast, with a focus on local food of the highest quality.
+During the cruise portion of your tour, Hurtigruten has enlisted the help of celebrity chef Andreas Viestad to offer a unique and exciting culinary journey on all of Hurtigruten’s ships that sail along the Norwegian coast, with a focus on local food of the highest quality.
 More than 80% of the food and drink served on Hurtigruten voyages is already produced in Norway, with menus focusing on seasonal delicacies of the regions you'll visit.
 They have also been identifying smaller food suppliers along the coast, helping them grow their businesses enough to be able to supply the ships on a regular basis.
+You'll find that each meal tells a story, from the origin of ingredients to the locals who harvested them.
 For example, passengers will enjoy cured leg of lamb from Hellesylt, a town near the Geirangerfjord; baked Arctic char from the Sigerfjord near Vesterålen, with gulløye potatoes from Tromsø; or roast reindeer from Finnmark.
 There is no shortage of traditional Norwegian treats on the menu, including kvæfjordkake, a special cake made of meringue, vanilla cream, and almonds, which can trace its origins to a small café in Harstad in Vesterålen.
 You can enjoy fresh Arctic char delivered directly to the ship during the day, then prepared and served just a few hours later.
 It is that sort of detail that makes this experience truly unique in offering an authentic culinary adventure through these fascinating waters.

 Healthy Choices at Every Meal